martinfleis/clustergram/paper/paper.md

 publishing a blog post in April 2021), the package has been used in at least seven academic publications, ranging from the classification of geographical areas based on form and function [@arribas-bel2022Spatiala; @fleischmann2022Geographicala;
-@samardzhiev2022Functionala], clustering of the latent representation from convolutional neural networks [@singleton2022Estimatinga], classification of high Arctic lakes [@urbanski2022Monitoring] to facility reliability assessment [@stewart2022Addressing] and genomic data science [@ma2022Abstract].
+@samardzhiev2022Functionala], geodemographics [@yang2022Ageing], clustering of the
+latent representation from convolutional neural networks [@singleton2022Estimatinga], classification of high Arctic lakes [@urbanski2022Monitoring] to facility reliability assessment [@stewart2022Addressing] and genomic data science [@ma2022Abstract].
 Since none of these directly cite the software, it is likely an incomplete overview.
 While researchers can still use the traditional set of metrics to estimate the optimal number of classes, none, including clustergram, is the ultimate answer without any drawbacks.
 What makes clustergram unique is the reflection of the dynamics of the sequence of solutions and the visualization of the behavior of observations within it.

 # Acknowledgements